kevinlizarazo/reportingris4e2022/content/article/4c-seismic-explorer.md

 title: "In his element: Exploring seismic features with Jacob Richardson"
 publishedDate: 2022-10-16T03:11:17.866Z
 description: When Jacob Richardson enters a field site, he never knows what he’ll find.
-As lead investigator of the GEODES (Geophysical Exploration of the Dynamics and Evolution of the Solar System) team at NASA Goddard Space Flight Center, Richardson has traveled the world conducting geological research.
+As deputy principal investigator of the GEODES (Geophysical Exploration of the Dynamics and Evolution of the Solar System) team at NASA's Goddard Space Flight Center, Richardson has traveled the world conducting geological research.
 featured: false
 img: ../../static/images/4c1.jpg
 imgAlt: NASA Scientist Jacob Richardson at work in Potrillo Volcanic Field, April 2022